Incredible Facts About Graphene

 Siver has been used to print conductive patterns in the past.
 Since silver is costly to make and cannot be recycled, it means that silver coated electronics are very harmful to the environment.

-According to Centre Colours, graphene inks are more than twenty times cheaper, harmless, and easy to recycle.
+Graphene inks are more than twenty times cheaper, harmless, and easy to recycle.
 Graphene inks also dry up faster than silver ink meaning that they don’t use as much energy during UV curing.
 This is a big step forward for the future of technology because using graphene to make electronics will not be bad for the environment.

 Graphene Could Change the World

 Specialists and scientists are finding more and more new ways to use graphene.
 Some of them include: